in

 Workshops

-The Brocher Foundation Workshops bring together 20 to 30 experts from different disciplines and countries for two to three days of intensive discussion.
-Held in the peaceful and collaborative setting of the Brocher estate, these workshops offer a unique opportunity to explore the ethical, legal, and social issues raised by medical and technological advances.
+Brocher Foundation Workshops Brocher Foundation , for two to three days, between 20 and 30 experts from various disciplines and countries for an intensive exchange of ideas.
+Held in the peaceful and collaborative setting of Estate , these Workshops a unique opportunity to explore the ethical, legal, and social issues raised by medical and technological advances.

-The rigorous selection process conducted by the scientific committee guarantees high-quality, topical, and innovative themes.
-Each year, the Foundation hosts between twelve and twenty workshops, depending on the balance that the scientific committee wishes to establish between residencies and workshops in the annual program.
+The rigorous selection process led by the scientific committee ensures that the topics are of high quality, timely, and innovative.
+Each year, the Foundation hosts between twelve and twenty Workshops, depending on the balance the scientific committee wishes to strike between Residencies Workshops the annual program.

 Through these meetings, the Foundation promotes international dialogue and interdisciplinary collaboration, enabling participants to remain at the forefront of ethical thinking and health policy debates in an ever-changing medical landscape.